-However, it’s quite humane and is a good way to housetrain your furry friend, regardless of his age.
+However, it’s quite humane and is a good way to house train your furry friend, regardless of his age.
 If your precious pup has not been taken through a housebreaking course, chances are, you’ve got your hands full just with clean-up duty.
-Give yourself a break and get your furry pal housetrained as soon as possible.

 Kennel Training takes its cues from Mother Nature by giving your furry buddy a regular, confined, place to relieve himself.
 Once he begins to get into the routine of relieving himself at the same spot, just make sure you don’t change the arrangements inside his den/kennel, Dogs are built to be quite predictable when it comes to relieving themselves.

 They normally tend to ‘go’ about ten to twenty minutes after they’ve had a meal.
 So, kennel him then.
 Both routine and random kenneling times are beneficial.
 Especially, when you’re out running errands, and you have to leave your buddy at home for a bit, this could be a great time to kennel him.

 This way you’ll find some time to relax, and not worry about furniture or other parts of the home becoming soiled.
 Additionally, in future, if you have the time on hand, you could get into the routine of taking your buddy out for a stroll along a particular path every day.
 Bear in mind the path should remain the same, since your furry friend will look for the same spot with its smell each day.

 Kenneling is a great way to ensure that your buddy does not feel left out or excluded from the family.
 As opposed to putting him in the basement or outdoors on a leash, the kennel can be placed anywhere around the house.